begolu2/rktik-thesis/02_conceptual.md

 ### Personal vs. Group Identity

-Groups on other websites have an identity communicated by the contents of the group and other markers related to the group’s representation on the website (group name, picture, color scheme).
+Groups on other websites communicate their identity through the contents of the group and markers in the group’s representation on the website (group name, picture, color scheme).
 Rktik furthers this concept by communicating not just identity but also a movement’s *agency* in 1) language as well as 2) features that suggest group agency.

 A movement’s space for internal discussion and exchange is called *mindspace*, implying that the movement has a shared mind, the contents of which are displayed in this place.
 This notion is also reflected in how users place contents in a group: They *create thoughts* in the *mindspace*.

 A movement’s agency is further implied in the functionality of the movement blog.
 Its contents are not dictated by a designated member of the movement, but selected by personas voting on thoughts in the movement.
-The movement members collectively put into action decisions, which are then attributed to the movement as a whole, when they are displayed on the site.
+The movement members collectively put into action decisions, which are then attributed to the movement as a whole.
 Please see section [Movement Agency] for possibilities for further development of the concept of movement agency.

 —